MotorTruck1221/bare-server-go/README.md

 # Bare Server GO

 - This is a complete bare server written in GO that is compliant with the [TompHTTP Server Specifications](https://github.com/tomphttp/specifications)
+- This is used in conjunction with [Prism](https://github.com/ruby-network/prism) a frontend that focuses on being lightweight and extremely fast,
 ## Usage

 ### Prerequisites